M66B/FairEmail/FAQ.md

 * Did you know that you can long press the people's icon to show/hide the CC/BCC fields and remember the visibility state for the next time?
 * Did you know that you can insert the email addresses of an Android contact group via the three dots overflow menu?
 * Did you know that if you select text and hit reply, only the selected text will be quoted?
+* Did you know that you can long press the trash icons (both in the message and the bottom action bar) to permanently delete a message or conversation? (version 1.1368+)

 <br />